 It is also possible that you may have a normal supply but a fast let-down reflex if:

 - Your baby pulls off at the start of a feed when the milk is spraying (letting down) and coughs, but is content for the rest of the feed.

 - Your baby’s weight gain is adequate, rather than large.

 There are lots of ways to tackle engorgement, oversupply or a fast let-down reflex.
-The Australian Breastfeeding Association publishes an easy to read booklet entitled Too Much that has useful hints to handle engorgement, oversupply and to control a fast let-down reflex, as well as tried and true ideas for soothing your unsettled baby.
+The Australian Breastfeeding Association publishes an easy to read booklet entitled Breastfeeding: and your supply that has useful hints to handle engorgement, oversupply and to control a fast let-down reflex, as well as tried and true ideas for soothing your unsettled baby.
 You can also contact one of our friendly volunteer ABA breastfeeding counsellors.

 Breastfeeding - and Your Supply explains the basics of how breastfeeding works, the supply-and-demand relationship of how breasts make milk and the let-down reflex.